tsenhungwu/Data-Science-Project/README.md

     Bagged Decision Tree Regression| 1.31 | 0.94
     Random Forest Regression | 2.51 | 0.89
     GB Regression | **0.73** | **0.97**

+3. Quora Automated Q&A about Bitcoin - question matchings and answer recommendations

+    • Used web scraping techniques to collect unstructured text data including labels, full contents of answers, upvotes, questions from the Quora website.
+    • Performed Exploratory Data Analysis (EDA) on raw data to receive important insights that might be beneficial to the following tasks.
+    • Identified duplicate questions and saved searching time for askers on Quora through our designed search engine.
+    • Classified labels for each question using Linear SVC classifier.
+    • Compared Vector Space Model, Support Vector Machine, Random Forest, and Convolutional Neural Network (89% accuracy) model performances under the task of question matchings and answer recommendations.
+    • Provided the most reliable answer to the asker given a question via CNN.
+    • Tuned hyperparameters of models to attain the optimal prediction.